-Bronski Beat had a string of chart hits during the 80s.
+Bronski Beat had a string of memorable chart hits during the 80s.
 The band's biggest and most well-known hit was, of course, Smalltown Boy.
 This was a groundbreaking tune which featured lyrics about the struggles of being gay (something virtually unheard of at the time) accompanied by an infectious and haunting melody.

-The openly gay lead singer Jimmy Somerville left the band in 1986 while they were still at their peak (he was replaced by John Foster) and went on to form The Communards with Richard Coles, who also had several hits.
+Scottish lead singer Jimmy Somerville left the band in 1986 while they were still at their peak (he was replaced by John Foster) and went on to form The Communards with Richard Coles, who also had several hits.
 Their first single was a cover version of Don't Leave Me This Way and shot to No.1.

 You can listen to Jimmy Somerville's latest music at his official website.
 Just click the photo above to go straight there!